 GDP Growth Rate in Sweden averaged 0.56 percent from 1981 until 2023, reaching an all time high of 7.30 percent in the third quarter of 2020 and a record low of -8.20 percent in the second quarter of 2020.
 This page provides - Sweden GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sweden GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-GDP Growth Rate in Sweden is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Sweden to stand at 0.50 in 12 months time.
-In the long-term, the Sweden GDP Growth Rate is projected to trend around 0.50 percent in 2020, according to our econometric models.
+GDP Growth Rate in Sweden is expected to be -1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden GDP Growth Rate is projected to trend around 0.40 percent in 2024 and 0.30 percent in 2025, according to our econometric models.